 Three areas of our business are exposed to fluctuations of foreign exchange rates; our network of foreign training and services operations, our production operations outside of Canada (Australia, Germany, India, U.K. and U.S.) and our production operations in Canada.
 A significant portion of the revenue generated in Canada is in foreign currencies, while a large portion of our operating costs is in Canadian dollars.
 When the Canadian dollar increases in value, it negatively affects our foreign currency-denominated revenue and hence our financial results.
 We continue to hold a portfolio of currency hedging positions intended to mitigate the risk to a portion of future revenues presented by the volatility of the Canadian dollar versus foreign currencies.
-The hedges are intended to cover a portion of the revenue to allow the unhedged portion to match the foreign cost component of the contract.
-Since not all of our revenue is hedged, it is not possible to completely offset the effects of changing foreign currency values, which leaves some residual exposure that may impact our financial results.
+The hedges are intended to cover a portion of the revenue to allow the unhedged portion to match the foreign currency values, which leaves some residual exposure that may impact our financial results.
 This residual exposure may be higher when currencies experience significant short term volatility.
-When the Canadian dollar decreases in value, it negatively affects our foreign currency-denominated costs.
+When the Canadian dollar decreases in value, it negatively affects our foreign costs.
 In order to minimize the impact foreign exchange market fluctuations may have, we also hedge some of the foreign currency costs incurred in our manufacturing process.